Types of Malnutrition

 - Countries with a higher illiteracy rate

 Lack of protein results in an osmotic imbalance and irregularities in the lymphatic system.
 Three major functions served by the lymphatic system of the body are:

 - Fluid recovery

 - Lipid absorption

-In the case of protein sub-nutrition, the victim exhibits reduced ability towards fluid recovery; there is a lack of immunity, and lipid absorption does not take place sufficiently.
+In the case of protein subnutrition, the patient exhibits reduced ability towards fluid recovery; there is a lack of immunity and insufficient lipid absorption.

-Lack of proteins results in zero substantial pressure gradient and, therefore, a failure to draw fluids from tissues into the bloodstream.
-This leads to the pooling of fluids in the abdomen.
+Lack of proteins results in 0 substantial pressure gradient and, therefore, a failure to draw fluids from tissues into the bloodstream.
+This failure leads to the pooling of fluids in the abdomen.

 Failure of fluid recovery by the lymphatics results in edema and belly distension, which is the typical presentation of an undernourished child.
-Edema caused as a result may trick the parents into thinking that the child is well nutritioned despite the lack of protein intake.
+Edema may trick the parents into thinking that the child is well nourished despite the lack of protein intake.

 Signs and symptoms of kwashiorkor